houen/ssm/README.md

 ```

 ##### Add your GPG key
+`KEY_ID` can be either the Key email, Key name, Key ID, or Key fingerprint.
+I recommend using the key email for consistent naming within the team.

 ```
 # Repeat for every team member GPG key
 ssm/bin/import_pubkey KEY_ID
 ```

-`KEY_ID` can be either the Key email, Key name, Key ID, or Key fingerprint.
-The pubkey file stored in ssm/pubkeys will be named after the `KEY_ID` you input.
-I recommend using the key email for consistent naming within the team.
+This will store the pubkey file `ssm/config/pubkeys/KEY_ID.pub`, and add KEY_ID as an entry in `ssm/config/gpg_keys`

-##### Add the files you wish to have encrypted to ssm/secret_files
+##### Add the files you wish to have encrypted
+The files will be added to the list at `ssm/config/secret_files`
 ```
-# Example:
+# Examples:
 ssm/bin/add_secret_file .env
 ssm/bin/add_secret_file some_dir/secret
 ```